-An Ofcom report on Internet Safety Measures provides an update on the steps taken by the UK's four largest fixed-line internet service providers (ISPs) - BT, Sky, TalkTalk and Virgin Media - to offer an unavoidable choice, both to new and to
+An Ofcom report on Internet Safety Measures provides an update on the steps taken by the UK's four largest fixed-line internet service providers (ISPs) - BT, Sky, TalkTalk and Virgin Media - to offer an unavoidable choice, both to new

-internet customers by the end of December 2014.
+and existing internet customers by the end of December 2014.

 The Department for Culture, Media & Sport (DCMS) asked Ofcom to report on internet filters and online safety, including the measures put in place by the ISPs.
-This fourth report focuses on recent research, the progress made by the ISPs, and other
+This fourth report focuses on recent research, the progress made by the ISPs, and

-developments during the past year.
+other developments during the past year.

 Perhaps the most interesting stats in the report are the takeup of the ISP's web blocking systems.
 A decision on whether on not to turn on the blocking was made mandatory for all users in 2015.